Take US 93 from Las Vegas to Ely

 Leg 3 of the Great Basin Highway is filled with adventure in unlimited combinations.
-With six state parks in close proximity, be warned: as much time as you allow yourself… you're gonna fill it!
-That's why we recommend overnighting in one of the three Lincoln County towns in the area—Caliente, Panaca, or Pioche—each serving up its own lasting character, backed up by a hefty helping of history.
+With five state parks in close proximity, be warned: as much time as you allow yourself… you’re gonna fill it!
+That’s why we recommend overnighting in one of the three Lincoln County towns in the area—Caliente, or Pioche—each serving up its own lasting character, backed up by a hefty helping of history.
 Here are some highlights to consider when assembling your own park-hopping adventure.

-Dubbed Nevada's "City of Roses" for its rosebed-lined streets, Caliente is a former resort town (with a classic Mission Revival-style railroad depot to show for it) rolling towards rebirth as a mountain bike mecca, with a new bike skills park as well as Barnes Canyon, a 20-mile singletrack trail system.
+Dubbed Nevada’s “City of Roses” for its rosebed-lined streets, Caliente is a former resort town (with a classic Mission Revival-style railroad depot to show for it) rolling towards rebirth as a mountain bike mecca, with a new bike skills park as well as Barnes Canyon, a 20-mile singletrack trail system.
 After a day ripping trails, get out of the saddle and into a private hot tub at the newly remodeled Caliente Hot Springs Motel, complete with cycling-themed rooms (of course).
-Then, cool off with a cold one at the Shamrock Pub or wash down some hot grub at the Knotty Pine.
+Then, cool off with a cold one at the Side Track Restaurant & Side Car Speakeasy or wash down some hot grub at the Knotty Pine.

 Ogle the literally “gorge-ous” views on Kershaw-Ryan State Park‘s easy, 1.5-mile Overlook Trail.
 Then dip your toes into the spring-fed pool and take in the lush gardens, lovely grounds, and even koi ponds in this verdant park.
 Camping available.
 3 mi / 4.8 km to Caliente.
 28 mi / 45 km to Pioche.